-Jonathan Griffith, Product Manager, Industrial Communications & Power Supplies at AutomationDirect, wrote an article titled Remote Access to Automation System Components, discussing how it is becoming easier to connect to the IIoT using cloud-based remote access to monitor, program and maintain machine control systems.
+Jonathan Griffith, Product Manager, Industrial Communications & Power Supplies at AutomationDirect, wrote an article for Motion Control (NASA Tech Briefs) Feb 2018 titled Simplifying Cloud-based Remote Access and Data Logging discussing how it is becoming easier to connect to the IIoT using cloud-based remote access to monitor, program and maintain machine control systems.

 A hosted VPN router is the key to connect the cloud to programmable logic controllers (PLCs), motion control systems, human machine interfaces (HMIs) and IIoT-ready field devices.
 Griffith had some great comments in the article on how machines are becoming smarter, and how data can be remotely gathered and stored and then accessed anytime, anywhere—all through a secure cloud connection.

 The article gets right to the point: the IIoT requires a secure remote access solution to collect, store and share data.

 Hosted VPN solutions have become popular for industrial applications because they provide a secure VPN connection, while making setup much easier by simplifying network configuration.
 A typical hosted VPN solution includes the following components: VPN router, hosted VPN server, VPN client, and connected components.

 This example StrideLinx Secure Remote Access network block diagram shows a hosted VPN solution.

 Griffith talks about how a secure VPN tunnel is used, and then discusses data usage.
 Most hosted VPN solutions have a free monthly bandwidth allocation for basic operation, and then offer a premium plan for additional bandwidth.
 Normal troubleshooting and programming needs should fall under the data requirements in the free plan, but data monitoring may require additional bandwidth depending on the amount of data transmitted over the VPN.